IHE/IHE-MetadataHandbook/README.md

 The FindDocuments query has 17 query parameters, but 7 of them play a critical role.
 These parameters are the “critical few”, especially for the initial query that performs the *primary filtering* (further discussed in [Various uses for metadata](#34-various-uses-for-metadata) among all available documents for a patient that may be in the thousands with a mature deployment.
 This primary filtering optimizes the use of query to return the best possible results, avoiding missing any results that should be considered.
 This favors false-positives (results that are not desired), over false-negatives (missed results).
 The query results returned include full metadata for each entry found; *local refinement* of these results (see [Section 2.2](#22-local-refinement-of-query-results)) is used to further eliminate these false-positives.
 The other 12 parameters may also be used, but the effectiveness of these additional parameters in primary filtering is limited.
 See [Section 2.1.2](#212-power-of-other-query-parameters) for further explanation.
 Here are the 7 query parameters and metadata attributes that are combined for primary filtering:
 * **patientId** - this is required in XDS/XCA.
 You must have a Patient ID you are interested in.
 Use of PIX, PDQ, XCPD, or some other Patient Identity Management system is a prerequisite, that will not be further discussed in this handbook.
 * **classCode** – classCode is used to group documents into logical classes which are useful to primary filtering success.
-A small number of controlled value set of pre-negotiated code values should be defined to group documents into broad logical 'classifications',designed so that for any use case where someone is looking for documents they can pick one term from this value set.
+A small number of controlled value set of pre-negotiated code values should be defined to group documents into broad logical 'classifications', designed so that for any use case where someone is looking for documents they can pick one term from this value set.
 * **practiceSettingCode** - this is the clinical specialty where the act that resulted in the document was performed.
 Like the classCode, this should have been filled with a controlled value set of pre-negotiated code values that represents broad classifications of clinical specialties.
 By restricting the value set to the high-level clinical specialties, one should avoid the misfiling associated with documents produced by sub-specialties.
 * **serviceStartTime** - **serviceStopTime** – When there is a time range of the service event that you are interested, you will query against the serviceStartTime and service StopTime metadata element to find documents that indicate they fit your time range.
 The service times are specific to the time range of the treatment or episode.
 This is different than the document creation time, which is when the document was created.
 The query results will return any document whose “service time” falls within that range.
 It is important to note that these parameters work together to give a period of time.
 <br>Given you are interested in a specific time range (**Start** -\>